 The importance of other upgrades depends on the strategy you’re going for.

 If you’re going for Archers, Fletching is the most important Blacksmith upgrade.
 You’ll also want Bodkin Arrow when you reach the Castle Age and Bracer at the Imperial Age.
-There’s also Thumb Ring within your Archery Range early on if your Civ supports that upgrade within its Technology Tree.
+There’s also Thumb Ring within your Archery Range from the Castle Age if your Civ supports that upgrade within its Technology Tree.

-The interesting thing about all of these upgrades is that they improve the attack of your Archers.
+The interesting thing about all of these upgrades is that they improve the damage output of your Archers.

-However, if you’re creating infantry or cavalry, you actually want to prioritize the defensive armor upgrades before getting the attacking ones.
+However, if you’re creating infantry or cavalry, you generally want to prioritize the defensive armor upgrades before getting the attacking ones.
+You would prioritize attack upgrades if you were looking to get through walls or take out Pikemen faster, just as two examples.

 Obviously if you’re creating Archers, you don’t need to research upgrades for infantry or cavalry.
 Your resources can be better spent at this stage on more Eco, more buildings or a bigger army.